 If you have been diagnosed with diabetes, then you know that controlling blood glucose is a critical part of your treatment plan.
 Good control requires a balance between:

-For all types of diabetes, it is critical that diet, exercise, and medication work in concert so that blood glucose neither rises too high nor drops too low.
-Tracking all of these helps identify relationships between food and beverage intake, exercise, medication, weight, and blood glucose.
+With diabetes, it is critical that diet, exercise, and medication work in concert so that blood glucose neither rises too high nor drops too low.
+Tracking helps us identify relationships between food and beverage intake, exercise, medication, body weight, and blood glucose.
 Once these relationships are understood, you can analyze, plan, and implement behavioral changes to better control your blood glucose levels, and therefore, diabetes.

-The information contained in this article is mostly appropriate for Type 2 Diabetes and Prediabetes, but has relevance to other types of diabetes as well.
+The information contained in this article is mostly appropriate for type 2 diabetes and prediabetes, but has relevance to type 1 diabetes and gestational diabetes too.
 If you have been diagnosed with diabetes, then I urge you to get diabetes self-management education and training.
+This is typically offered in a clinic for people newly diagnosed with diabetes.
 Ask your doctor about getting a referral so that you get access to individualized care, goals, meal plans, self-management education, and appropriate follow-up.

 Since I work as a diabetes educator, I hear patients describe all sorts of dietary strategies to control their blood glucose.
 Some just avoid sugary foods while others have completely eliminated all "white foods" from their diet.
 Your dietary strategy for effective blood glucose control will depend partly on your diagnosis, type of diabetes medication (if any), and whether or not you exercise.

 Whatever strategy you choose, it is important that you know how to count carbs.
 The most common mistake I see is that folks only count sugar grams.
 This is a huge error since it severely underestimates one's carb intake and effect on blood glucose.